lerna/lerna/README.md

 $ lerna publish --force-publish=*
 ```

-Force publish for the specified packages (comma-separated) or all packages using `*` (skips the git diff check for changed packages).
+Force publish for the specified packages (comma-separated) or all packages using `*`.

+> This basically skips the `lerna updated` check for changed packages and forces a package that didn't have a `git diff` change to be updated.

 #### --yes